Learn what a market analysis is, how to perform a market analysis, and the steps to conduct your market analysis.

 Step 1: Set Your Goal

 Before even saying, “I guess we need to perform a market analysis!” you must determine your goals.
 Many reasons might drive you to establish this analysis.
 For example, let’s assume you want to enter a new market; it’s a sufficient reason to perform a marketing analysis.
-Or you might want to gauge your competition or optimize a new service.
+Or you might want to gauge your competition or optimise a new service.

 Whatever your reason, it’s important to clarify it immediately to keep you on track.